NOTICE OF PRIVACY PRACTICES

 As Required By Law.
 We may use and disclose your PHI when required by law to do so.

 Business Associates.
 Our business associates are individuals and organizations that carry out functions or activities on our behalf that involve protected health information.
-We may disclose your PHI to a business associate who needs the information to perform services for PACE of Guilford and Rockingham Counties.
+We may disclose your PHI to a business associate who needs the information to perform services for the PACE program.
 Our business associates are committed to preserving the confidentiality of this information.

 Public Health Activities.
 We may disclose your PHI for public health activities.
 These activities may include, for example, reporting to a public health authority for preventing or controlling disease, injury or disability; reporting elderly abuse or neglect; or reporting deaths.